 Although most of the community residents were of meager means, they were able to construct the church through their devout belief and faith, much hope, determination and prayer.
 With a sawdust floor, wooden slab benches and windows, and a door at each end of the building, they began their worship.
 The baptismal pool was located about three blocks behind the church in a wooded area across the railroad tracks.
 It was a 4' X 6' wooden structure with steps around a steady stream of spring water.
+The first pastor was the Rev. Robert E. Saulters, the son-in-law of the Andersons.
+Services were held every other Sunday, as was the custom when ministers pastored two churches.
+Brother Frank Anderson was appointed the first Chairman of the Deacon Board, along with Deacons William Fair, William Warren, and Robert "Bob" Mack.
+Deacon Fair also served as the first Church Clerk.
+Sister Anderson became the "Mother of the Church" and served well until her death in 1935.

 The Sunday school was established under the leadership of Rev. Saulters.
 Deacon Mack was its first superintendent.
 Mrs. Pearl Anderson became the second superintendent, and Mrs. Minnie Anderson was the Secretary - both daughters-in-law of Deacon Frank and Mrs. Anderson.